therandomsecurityguy/docker-cheat-sheet/README.md

 ## Prerequisites

-I use [PyCharm Docker plugin](https://plugins.jetbrains.com/plugin/7724) for autocompletion of docker commands in scripts.
+I use [PyCharm Docker plugin](https://plugins.jetbrains.com/plugin/7724) for scripts Docker builds.
 It's my thing.
 Use whatever IDE you like.

 ### Linux